jlukecarlson/mega-project-list/README.md

 **Fortune Teller (Horoscope)** – A program that checks your horoscope on various astrology sites and puts them together for you each day.

-**Vigenere / Vernam / Ceasar Ciphers** – Functions for encrypting and decrypting data messages.
+**Vigenere / Vernam / Caesar Ciphers** – Functions for encrypting and decrypting data messages.
 Then send them to a friend.

 **Random Gift Suggestions** – Enter various gifts for certain people when you think of them.
 When its time to give them a gift (xmas, birthday, anniversary) it will randomly pick one and perhaps places you can get it.